Photos: A look inside Mansfield's new jewellery and body piercing studio

-A new jewellery and body piercing studio has opened in Mansfield – and here is a sneak peek inside.
+A new jewellery and body piercing studio has opened in Mansfield .

 The studio offers children’s ear piercing, body jewellery, and body piercing services – including offering customers the chance to customise their own gold body jewellery.

-The Mansfield shop is an expansion for the owners, as the business's first shop is based in Knifesmithgate, Chesterfield.
+The Mansfield shop is an expansion for the owners, as the business's first shop is based on Knifesmithgate, Chesterfield.

-Paige Broom, 32, owner of the business and originally from Alfreton, moved to Mansfield with her partner three years ago.
+Business owner Paige Broom, aged 32, who is originally from Alfreton, moved to Mansfield with her partner three years ago.

 “We fell in love with the location as it is central, close to facilities such as the bus and train station and not far from our home in Berry Hill.